SageAgastya/Logistic-Regression-using-ANN/README.md

 2.Value of b can be set as zero as it is just a bias term (an intercept) which would not change the predictions.

-3.As we decrease the no, of iterations, the accuracy would tend to become smaller which is a proof of the fact that the assumed no. of iterations are not sufficient enough to converge it.
-In other wordds, there is a scope of even more convergence.
+3.As we decrease the no. of iterations, the accuracy would tend to become smaller which is a declaration that the assumed no. of iterations are not sufficient enough to converge it.
+In other words, there is a scope of even more convergence.

 ------------------------------------------------------------------------------------------------------------------------------